kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ---
 ```

 Finally, the deployment and service objects can be created.
-The deployment will trigger the deploy of the OKD web console image.
+The deployment will trigger the download and installation of the OKD web console image.

 ```sh